 You can find the CDC's developmental Milestones check list here to give you ideas on what your child should be doing developmentally.
 Please remember each child grows, learns, and develops at their own individual pace and your child should never be compared to a sibling or another child for determining where your child is at developmentally.

 Progress report evaluations are completed for each child upon enrollment and just before parent teacher conferences (typically in January and July).
 These are reviewed at parent teacher conferences at which time parents also receive a copy.
+Our center also utilizes ASQ's (Ages and Stages Questionnaires).
+This is not an assessment, but instead a screening process that is completed by the parents at home.
+These are the same ASQ screening processes that many doctors use as well.
 If there are issues or concerns that need to be personally discussed, please work with the teacher to arrange a convenient time to talk on the telephone, such as during naptime, so the issue can be given the attention it deserves.
 We are not doctors, we can not give any medical diagnosis.
 We can share with you any signs of developmental delays or concerns that we notice.
 Please consult your child's doctor for a diagnosis of something you have a concern about.
 We will be more than happy to assist your child's doctor with information if needed.

 We work with the Birth to 3 program, Wisconsin Early Autism Project, and the local school district in helping children to grow and learn to their full potential.
 Therapists are always welcome to come to the center to work with your child as well.

 What if I have a problem with my child's other parent?